The sky-high net worth of 'Vanderpump Rules' cast members

 Katie Maloney

 Maloney was one of the first iconic SUR waitresses to debut in season 1.
-Since then, she has been a constant on VPR — an endeavour that has been a major contributor to her USD 1.5 million (INR 12 crore) net worth.
+Since then, she has been a constant on VPR — an endeavour that has been a major contributor to her USD 1.5 million net worth.

 The reality TV star’s CV boasts acting credits, too.
 She has appeared on shows such as 2009: A True Story (2008), Harper’s Globe (2009), BlackBoxTV (2010) and White Noise (2022).